Frequently asked questions

 Are your berries grown in tunnels or greenhouses?

-Some of our fruits are grown above ground, sheltered from the elements in tunnels.
-As these are three-season structures without heating systems, they are called tunnels.
+During the summer season, some of our berries are grown above ground, sheltered from the elements in tunnels.
+Since these are three-season structures without heating systems, they are referred to as tunnels.
 Tunnels are used to extend the growing season and protect crops from bad weather.

 Do you remove the polythene that covers your tunnels in winter?